8Sided Blog

 • Your Podcast Friend

 I am a producer and editor of podcast audio.
-I am currently working on Sounds + Vision, the podcast of ex-Rolling Stones manager/producer Andrew Loog Oldham, and Spotlight On…, a nifty music industry conversation podcast.
+I am currently working on Spotlight On…, a nifty podcast featuring amicable host Lawrence Peryer having sharp conversations with musicians, artists, authors, innovators, and other interesting music people with a story to tell.
+Previous I worked on Sounds + Vision, the podcast of ex-Rolling Stones manager/producer Andrew Loog Oldham, which may or may not return someday (fingers crossed).
 This line of work has been a ton of fun as I’m (finally) able to use my background in audio production in a commercial space.
 And managing a podcast is not that different than managing a label or artist.
-I’m always looking for more podcasts to take on, especially in the talking-about-culture niche.
+I’m always happy to work with podcasts, especially in the talking-about-culture niche.
 Here’s more detail on my podcast work and how to get in touch if you need help with your show.

 • The Email Newsletter